nasa/common-mapping-client/docs/core-docs/CORE_README.md

 1. Install `NodeJS`
 2. Get the code
-   1. Option A: Grab a tag that suits you: [release page](LINK TO RELEASE PAGE)
+   1. Option A: Grab a tag that suits you
    2. Option B: Fork the repo into your new project and get the cutting edge goodness
    3. Option C: Clone the repo, contribute back, and get the cutting edge goodness
 3. Run `npm install`